 If I was to call this a Khmer dessert, it’s to suggest that this is a dessert of the indigenous Khmer people, whereas if I called it Cambodian, it would be a dessert cooked and eaten by all Cambodians, not only Khmer, so Chams, Chinese-Cambodians, French-Cambodians, or ethnic minority groups native to provinces such as Ratanakiri and Mondulkiri, and so on.

-Based on my research, I believe this is a very old Khmer dessert, but that depends on whether it’s made with sago or tapioca, because the former has been used in Southeast Asia for longer than the latter, and while sago and tapioca are often used interchangeably in recipes in Southeast Asia, this dish has more often than not made with tapioca in recent decades.
+Based on my research, I believe this is a very old Khmer dessert, but that depends on whether it’s made with sago or tapioca, because the former has been used in Southeast Asia for longer than the latter, and while sago and tapioca are often used interchangeably in recipes in Southeast Asia, this dish has more often than not been made with tapioca in recent decades.

 You can read more about all that when our Cambodian cookbook and culinary history are eventually published.
 For now, let me just share a few tips to making this banana coconut tapioca pudding recipe.